Earth Ethics Institute

 University of Michigan, where she spent a year studying freshwater

-Cynthia Barnett was appoint to the EEI Board in
+Cynthia Barnett served on the EEI Board from

 Peter Blaze Corcoran